Division of Pulmonary Medicine | Research Activities

 Vascular Biology- Dr. Ke Yuan

-Dr. Ke Yuan was recently recruited from Stanford University as our newest faculty member.
-She is a vascular biologist whose research focuses on the role of the lung pericyte in the muscularization of pulmonary arterioles in response to regional hypoxia and in the development of pulmonary arterial hypertension.
-She has published foundational papers in this area, including her most recent publication in Circulation that is the first to directly implicate Wnt5a in the pathogenesis in pulmonary arterial hypertension, demonstrating that endothelial cells derived from patients with pulmonary hypertension exhibit defective Wnt5a production, resulting in diminished pericyte recruitment; and that Wnt5a-deficient mice exhibit physiologic and histopathologic manifestations of persistent pulmonary hypertension following chronic hypoxia (Yuan et al. Circulation.
-2019; 139:1710-1724).
+Dr. Ke Yuan is a vascular biologist whose research focuses on the role of the lung pericytes in the muscularization of pulmonary arterioles in response to regional hypoxia and the development of pulmonary arterial hypertension.
+She has published foundational papers in this area, including one of her most recent publications in Circulation that is the first to directly implicate Wnt5a in the pathogenesis in pulmonary arterial hypertension, demonstrating that endothelial cells derived from patients with pulmonary hypertension exhibit defective Wnt5a production, resulting in diminished pericyte recruitment and vessel loss (Yuan et al. Circulation.
+2019).
+In addition, using lineage tracing transgenic animal models, she discovered that pericytes could become smooth muscle-like and contribute to abnormal muscularization and vascular obstruction (Yuan et al. AJRCMB, 2020).
+Her laboratory has a strong record of consistent contribution to a better and clinically relevant understanding of pericyte biology and facilitates new avenues of therapeutic targeting in PAH.

 Clinical Trials Program-

-Building on a strong partnership with the Manton Center and the Division of Medical Genetics, the ChILD group utilizes a pipeline for whole exome sequencing analysis to evaluate undiagnosed cases and continue to grow a local patient registry to facilitate translational research.
-Early collaboration with the Manton Center has led to the identification of mutations in multiple known and novel genes in separate cases of unexplained diffuse lung disease.
+Through the Pulmonary Biobank and BCH Sequencing Cohort Initiatives, the ChILD team utilizes a pipeline for whole exome sequencing analysis to evaluate undiagnosed cases and continue to grow a local patient registry to facilitate translational research.
+This collaboration has led to the identification of mutations in multiple known and novel genes in cases of unexplained diffuse lung disease.
+Our ChILD program has also conducted multiple clinical and genotype phenotype correlation studies.
 BCH is a major contributor of patients to the national chILD registry – a multicenter collaborative developed to accelerate scientific investigation and clinical trials research of these understudied diseases.
-Through the Pulmonary Biobank and BCH Sequencing Cohort Initiatives, the ChILD team is generating exome sequence data for 200 ChILD patients and their parents for gene discovery purposes.

 Bronchopulmonary Dysplasia Research-

-Dr. Gaffin’s ongoing work examining the environmental determinants of impaired lung function in children resulted in his award this year of a new R01 from the NIEHS to assess the impact of indoor air quality in both schools and homes on respiratory outcomes in children with BPD.
-Dr. Hayden continues to make progress on her studies of the early life determinants of obstructive pulmonary disease, continuing to expand the BPD registry at BCH.
-An analysis of a cohort of former premature infants followed in Pulmonary clinic revealed a worsening obstructive pattern with age, revealing that former premature infants are at risk for ongoing abnormal pulmonary development in childhood.
-Dr. Sheils has led the implementation protocol of home oximetry which will improve and revolutionize home monitoring of patients with BPD.
+Dr. Gaffin’s ongoing research examines the environmental determinants of impaired lung function and respiratory health in children.
+He currently has support from the NIH/NIEHS to assess the impact of indoor air quality on respiratory outcomes in children with BPD.
+Dr. Hayden continues progress on her NHLBI K23 funded studies of respiratory genomics and the early life determinants of obstructive pulmonary disease.
+She is the PI of the Preterm Lung Patient Registry and Biobank, which follows longitudinal outcomes among over 1,100 patients in BPD clinic.
+Studies in this cohort led by Dr. Levin, a dual trained neonatologist and pulmonologist with expertise in clinical informatics, have demonstrated worsening obstructive lung function pattern with age, revealing that former premature infants are at risk for ongoing abnormal pulmonary development in childhood.
+Dr. Sheils has led the BCH arm of the multi-center implementation protocol of home oximetry, which will improve and revolutionize home monitoring of patients with BPD.
 BCH participated in the PASSIVE study (PrevAlence Study of Severe BPD VEntilation), a multicenter point prevalence study describing ventilation strategies in infants with severe BPD.
-One of our Division’s second-year fellows is assisting in data analysis for this project.
+The BPD team are major contributors to the advancement of BPD care including active participation in the international BPD Collaborative, which includes pulmonologist and neonatologists from 28 academic medical centers dedicated to supporting research and quality improvement in BPD.
+Fellows have been actively involved in all these efforts and the BPD team welcomes future fellow-initiated investigations.

 Sleep-disordered Breathing Research-